-As my boys grew my bare essentials list grew to include a few other things, but I decided to keep my list as short as possible.
+As my boys grew my bare essentials list grew to include a few other things.
+But during those insanely busy years I knew I must keep my list as short as possible.

 Over the years I have kept my list of essentials.
 Yes it has changed and evolved with my circumstances, but it still forms the foundation of my schedule.

-- Gives me time to focus on what really matters, like spending time with those I love.
+- Time to focus on what really matters, like spending time with those I love.

-- Silences our inner perfectionist (When we’ve done the essentials that inner critic really has nothing to complain about.)
+Last but not least, it silenced my inner perfectionist (When I’ve done the essentials that inner critic really has nothing to complain about.)